Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 Prat de Pierró parking to Ernest Mallafré, 4 km hike, 262 m+, 7 m-

-We left our car in the Prat de Pierró parking for free and started the 4 km hike.
+We reached the national park by car.
+We left it in the Prat de Pierró parking lot for free and started the 4 km hike.
 The first part was on a boardwalk and unwinded between green forests.
 Then, the trail started gaining altitude until reaching the hut.

 A person crossing a bridge during the Carros de Foc hike